kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 ### Features
 * Static provisioning - EFS filesystem needs to be created manually first, then it could be mounted inside container as a persistent volume (PV) using the driver.
 * Mount Options - Mount options can be specified in the persistence volume (PV) to define how the volume should be mounted.
-Aside from normal mount options, you can also specify `tls` as a mount option to enable encryption in transit of the EFS filesystem.
+Aside from normal mount options, for EFS CSI Driver v0.3.0 or earlier releases, you can also specify `tls` as a mount option to enable encryption in transit of the EFS filesystem (this feature is always enabled starting release 0.4.0).

 **Notes**:
 * Since EFS is an elastic filesystem it doesn't really enforce any filesystem capacity.
 The actual storage capacity value in persistence volume and persistence volume claim is not used when creating the filesystem.
 However, since the storage capacity is a required field by Kubernetes, you must specify the value and you can use any valid value for the capacity.